 A beautifulPersian rugthat'll add warmth and colour to your living space.

-MATERIAL – WOOL -Wool is a natural fibre that has many benefits.
+MATERIAL – WOOL -This natural fibre that has many benefits.
 It offers soundproofing, it is stain resistant, also it hold 30% of the moisture so that in the summer time it is cool on your feet and in the winter time it is warm.
 As wool ages it looks better and wears for generations.
-They do not shed and they are extraordinarily durable and clean easily.
-Not to mention wool being an insulator as well as flame retardant and indestructible.
+It is 95% wool and 5% silk for added dimension to the motifs.